 - Average ball speed: 134 mph, backspin 5865 rpm, carry distance 193yards

 This Titleist AP2 716 iron set has Tour-Proven distance technology that comes from its consistent ball speed.
-These irons have an extreme high-density tungsten weight that lowers their center of gravity for increased moment of inertia and lower center of gravity.
+Believe to be the most advanced players irons (source), these have an extreme high-density tungsten weight that lowers their center of gravity for increased moment of inertia and lower center of gravity.
 It also has alignment technology for maximum impact to give it more ball speed.
 These irons have a solid feeling for maximum forgiveness.
 They have co-forged construction for increased moments of inertia for increased speed on off center hits.
 These clubs help the golfer with increased speed from its tungsten weight and low center of gravity, a wider sole with trailing edge relief and extra precision due to its center of gravity progression.
 So not only are these irons aesthetically pleasing and classy looking, they also have the appropriate technology to give them maximum efficiency and usability.

 6 Iron: The 6 iron Titleist AP2 716s have a tungsten weight at the base of the toe in the head of the club.
 This weight increases the speed of the ball due to its lower center of gravity and prolonged moment of inertia.
 These 716, 6 iron clubs give great forgiveness but not too much forgiveness making it suitable and not limiting for higher handicaps.
 They are therefore very versatile.
 These irons come in silver and black, forged iron design that is pleasing to the eye.
 It has a medium-sized head and offers a bit of offset that is great for golfers whose hit leans over to the right.
 These irons offer you: a loft of 30 degrees; an average carry of 180 yards; an average ball speed of 128 mph; an average side speed of 226 rpm; an average back spin of 6388 rpm; a ball peak height of 32 yards; and a launch angle of 14.3 degrees.